Know Your Rights

 Immigrant and International Students

-Our "Know Your Rights" section offers important information about your rights as an immigrant or international student, along with resources to help you stay informed and prepared.
+Our "Know Your Rights" section offers essential information about your immigrant or international student rights and resources to help you stay informed and prepared.

 What Should You Do If ICE Comes to Campus?